Grossbeak/Note-Voyage/README.md

 ## Description

-MyPianoApp is an Android application that will help you learn to play the piano.
+Note-Voyage is an Android application that will help you learn to play the piano.
 The app includes:

 - **Interactive lessons** - step-by-step learning with visual prompts
 - **Training mode** - free play on a virtual piano